H4tch/ModDoc/README.md

             -- look too long with a non-fixed-width font.
 E.g. "Gravity.modme" .modit  -- There is a company Modit at "www.mod.it" which allows people to -- make web apps and games.
+    .stuff  -- An of course its "taken", by a gaming company for doing this exact -- thing no less.
 ```